 - Knowledge Associated with the Securities Industry and Broker-Dealer Operations: This makes up 70% of the exam with 35 questions.

 - Professional Conduct and Ethical Considerations: This portion is 30% of the exam, making up 15 questions.

 You take the electronic exam via a computer.
 It includes five random, pretest questions along with 50 scored questions.
 However, the five pretest questions are scattered throughout the exam.
 As a result, you won’t be able to tell the difference between those that are scored and those that aren’t.
 There are 55 multiple choice questions in total.

 Don’t take any reference materials or notes into your exam session.
 You almost certainly will face a penalty for cheating.

 To study, you should use the content outline provided by FINRA.

 If you’re looking to become an operations professional, you’ll need to take and pass both the SIE and Series 99 exams.
 Your competency with financial knowledge and ability to act professionally and ethically builds credibility.

 Consequently, it can increase your value as a financial professional.
 It not only enhances your potential value for employers, but potentially for clients who decide to use your services.

 - If you’re looking for more insight into what it takes to become an operations professional, you may want to consult a financial advisor who’s gone through the exam process.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - For those who’ve taken the SIE but don’t know if they want to be an operations professional, there are other options.
 Look into the various financial certifications and see if there’s one that is right for you.